JanPanjan/ANS/notes/practical-notebook.md

 genome
 ```

 The indexes are created in `genome.X.ht2` files.
-After creating an index, we can use the `hisat2` command to create pairwise alignments:
+After creating an index, use the `hisat2` command to create pairwise alignments:

 ```bash
 hisat2 -x genome -U ../../../fastp-out.fq -S HisatAlignment.sam